 Review Materials Before Taking the Test

-Before taking your exam, review all of your materials, notes, and outlines that you have made at home.
+Before taking your exam, review all of your materials, notes, medication cards, and outlines that you have made at home.
 This will help you refresh your mind with what was discussed in class which is essential when taking lecture exams.
 Also, some students like to make flashcards of drugs names and their side effects, which is also an excellent way to study pharmacology.

 Utilize Your Resources